lvanness7690/cinematic-compass/README.md

 As someone who wants to search for tv shows,
 I WANT to search for shows based on popularity,
-SO THAT I can make a schedule of shows to watchg
+SO THAT I can make a schedule of shows to watch

 ## Description